hanifahmadov/hanifahmadov/README.md

 - 🤔 I'm aiming to improve my understanding of cloud-native technologies, especially Kubernetes and Docker infrastructures.
 - 💬 Ask me about software design patterns, performance optimization, or best practices in web development.
 - 😄 Pronouns: He/Him
-- 📫 Feel free to take a quick look at my website below for more detailed information about me.
+- 📫 Feel free to take a quick look at my website mentioned below for more detailed information about me.
 - ⚡ My portfolio: *[hanifahmadov.com](https://hanifahmadov.com/)*

 <br/>